tatianegercina/FinTech/01-Lesson-Plans/03-Python-Pandas/3/LessonPlan.md

 Explain to students that understanding how to identify risk and assess investment performance will help them adjust for risk to maximize reward.

-Open the slideshow, move to the "Sharpe Ratios" section and provide an overview of Sharpe ratios and how they are calculated.
+Open the slideshow, move to the "Sharpe Ratios" section, and provide an overview of Sharpe ratios and how they are calculated.
 Cover the following points:

 * **Sharpe ratios** are used to help compare the rate of return for an investment with its risk.
 Sharpe ratios shed light on the potential of profits, even with the risk involved.